SUNY Geneseo Department of Mathematics

 Use the chain rule to find the following derivatives:

-\[\frac{d}{dx} \left( x^4 - 3x^3 + 6x \right)^7\] \[\frac{d}{dt} \cos^4t\] \[\frac{d}{dx} \left( \sin^2x + \cos^2x\right)\]
+\[\frac{d}{dx} \left( x^4 - 3x^3 + 6x \right)^7\] \[\frac{d}{dt} \cos^4t\] \[\frac{d}{dx} \left( \sin^2x + \cos^2x\right)\](If you think for a minute, you can probably predict ahead of time what the last of these derivatives will be.
+What is your prediction, and how does the chain rule get the value?)

 I mentioned in the October 5 class that the units for the ferris wheel and silo problems in the trigonometric derivatives discussion were artificial.
 Now that you know about the chain rule, you can do those problems in more natural units.